Laser Hair Removal in Sugar Land TX

 The average American woman devotes 84,126 minutes of her life (that’s more than 58 days in total) to shaving, and spends over $10,000 on related products.
 Seventy-five percent of men shave their faces daily, and many “manscape” the chest, back, and beyond.
 There is a better way to look neat and well-groomed without the daily chore of shaving, the mess of depilatory creams, or the discomfort of waxing, threading, and plucking.
-Dr. Pamela Carr of Carr Dermatology in Sugar Land, TX suggests permanent reduction with laser hair removal.
+Laser hair removal is performed by Dr. Pamela Carr of Carr Dermatology in Sugar Land, TX.

 Laser energy, delivered as pulses of light, is absorbed in the pigmented root of the hair.
 Heat generated by the light energy destroys hair follicles in the active growth phase.
 With each treatment, hair growth becomes thinner.
 Your body continues to produce some new hair follicles, so no laser treatment can get rid of 100 percent of hair permanently.
 Usually, though, only a touch-up session or two each year is needed to stay smooth.